4 min read

-All dog owners will have to care for a sick fur-baby at some point.
+All pet parents will have to care for a sick fur-baby at some point.
 When sickness strikes, many pup parents may be tempted to treat their dog’s symptoms with meds made for humans.

 It’s true that some over-the-counter medications are safe for dogs; however, administering over-the-counter drugs designed for human use should always be a temporary treatment.